quantum-tinkerer/MeanFi/DESIGN.md

 `mu_tol` is the chemical-potential step tolerance.
 Charge-integration error and density trace are separate quantities and never add root acceptance tests.

-At fixed mu there is no root search or independent charge-error calculation.
+At fixed mu there is no root search.
+Adaptive FermiSimplex prepares the charge mesh at the supplied mu using the density target before p-density integration so cut simplices are resolved; no independent charge error is reported in the result.
+Empty requests skip this work.
 Filling comes from available density information or remains `None`.
-Empty requests skip unnecessary work. `density_filling` records charge on the density partition;
+When selected density omits the local trace, the native occupied weights provide that trace on the same charge mesh without new diagonalizations.
 `filling` can instead report the preceding charge-root result.

 - `FermiSimplex` integrates normal zero-temperature densities adaptively, refining charge before density with no return to charge refinement.
 Its default seed has five vertices per axis to avoid aliasing the first cosine harmonic.
+After the charge mesh is fixed, density uses nested simplex cubature: a vertex/centroid estimate followed by odd-degree rules up to `density_max_degree` (default 21).
+  The global stopping estimate combines incoherent local changes and coherent signed changes; exhausted cells report failure rather than silently accepting a missed target.
+Cut-band occupation uses the native linear simplex moments.
+  Charge simplices are never split for density.
+A prescribed `nk` retains its existing density integration behavior and has no integration-error estimate.
+  The p stopping estimate measures changes between rules on a fixed charge mesh.
+It does not bound higher-order cut-occupation error or detect all aliased projector variation.
+Gapped bulk cells can exhaust the degree cap even after charge integration has converged.
+Reaching the target therefore is not a rigorous certificate of the complete density error.
 - `UniformGrid` uses dense diagonalization or sparse finite-temperature AAA.
   Adaptive integration compares coarse and fine grids, starting at four points per axis. `nk` prescribes the total point count; `initial_nk` sets the starting